Mrsterius/CPC_MovingMnist/README.md

 ### Results

-After 10 training epochs, CPC reports a 100% accuracy on the contrastive task.
+After 10 training epochs, CPC reports a 100% validation accuracy on the contrastive task.

 ### Usage